DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.6.1 Data states (e.g., in use, in transit, at rest)
   - The three data states are at rest, in transit, and in use
-    - **Data at rest**: any data stored on media such as hard drives or external media: Protecting Data at Rest: AES encryption, Access Control, redundancy/backup, Bitlocker, FileVault, symmetric encrytion e.g Serpent, IDEA
+    - 🔴**Data at rest**: any data stored on media such as hard drives or external media: Protecting Data at Rest: AES encryption, Access Control, redundancy/backup, Bitlocker, FileVault, symmetric encrytion e.g Serpent, IDEA

-    - **Data in transit**: any data transmitted over a network: Protecting Data in Motion: TLS encryption, email encrytion (SMIME, PGP), IPSEC, VPN, SSH
+    - 🔴**Data in transit**: any data transmitted over a network: Protecting Data in Motion: TLS encryption, email encrytion (SMIME, PGP), IPSEC, VPN, SSH
-        - SSH-2: Provides improved security with more robust encryption e.g AES and key exchange mechanisms.
+        - ⭐SSH-2: Provides improved security with more robust encryption e.g AES and key exchange mechanisms.
 It also adds support for simultaneous shell sessions over a single SSH connection and Supports optional compression of data to improve  performance
-        - IPsec: Provides strong encryption and is used in many VPNs.
+        - ⭐IPsec: Provides strong encryption and is used in many VPNs.
 Operates at the Network layer.
 Transport Mode: Encrypts only the payload of the IP packet, leaving the header intact.
 Tunnel Mode: Encrypts both the payload and the header, creating a new IP header.
-        - L2TP: Provides tunneling but requires IPsec for encryption.
+        - ⭐L2TP: Provides tunneling but requires IPsec for encryption.
 Operates at the Data link layer. perates at the data link layer and provides a framework for tunneling protocols.
 L2TP alone does not offer encryption or security but is typically used with IPsec to provide these features (L2TP/IPsec). often used in Point-to-Point Protocol PPP scenarios.
-        - L2TPV3: L2TPv3 (Layer 2 Tunneling Protocol version 3) is an extension of L2TP (Layer 2 Tunneling Protocol) designed to provide more advanced features and improved capabilities.
+        - ⭐L2TPV3: L2TPv3 (Layer 2 Tunneling Protocol version 3) is an extension of L2TP (Layer 2 Tunneling Protocol) designed to provide more advanced features and improved capabilities.
 Extends L2TP to support tunneling of Layer 2 frames over IP networks, similar to the original L2TP but with additional features and improvements.
 Primarily used to carry Layer 2 traffic (e.g., Ethernet frames) over IP networks.
 It is useful for applications that require the transmission of Layer 2 protocols across an IP backbone.
-        - PPTP: Older and less secure, generally not recommended.
+        - ⭐PPTP: Older and less secure, generally not recommended.
 Operates at the Data link layer.
 Encapsulates PPP (Point-to-Point Protocol) frames into IP packets for transmission over the internet.
 PPTP itself provides encryption but is considered less secure compared to more modern protocols.
-        - SSL/TLS: Strong encryption, often used in remote access VPNs.
+        - ⭐SSL/TLS: Strong encryption, often used in remote access VPNs.
 Operates at the Application link layer.
 Often used in remote access VPNs (SSL VPNs) and for securing web traffic (HTTPS).
-        - IKEv2: Enhances IPsec with better performance and security.
+        - ⭐IKEv2: Enhances IPsec with better performance and security.
 Operates at the Network layer (enhances IPsec).
 Provides strong security and supports features like NAT traversal and seamless connection resumption.
-        - OpenVPN: Flexible and secure with strong encryption, highly configurable.
+        - ⭐OpenVPN: Flexible and secure with strong encryption, highly configurable.
 Operates at the Application layer (uses SSL/TLS).
       - encryption methods protect data at rest and in transit
       - Asymmetric encryption (along with symmetric encryption) protects data in transit.
-    - **Data in use**: data in memory and used by an application
+    - 🔴**Data in use**: data in memory or in buffer and used by an application
-      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (Harder to protect): RAM/memory data,
+      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (📝Harder to protect): RAM/memory data,
       - pervasive encryption,
       - prevent shoulder surfing,
       - parameter checking against buffer overflow,